sharayu134/Notes/Data Structures/Union FInd/Union find.md

 1. return parent if current parent's parent is itself
 2. otherwise do the find again
 3. save the result as parent of itself for path compression
+4. Here also the parent is important , you need to call the next find on **parent**

 ## path compression makes things more easier ->
 make every element point to the alpha parent node make this change while inomelenting the find ,